-About my bead art
+About my glass art

+Beadweaving.
 I use traditional and contemporary needle and thread techniques to weave tiny glass beads (seed beads) into beaded ‘fabric’ and shapes which I then make into jewelry and other items.
 I have a growing list of awards for my beadweaving.

+Beading patterns and classes.
 I design beadart patterns and offer classes for beginning to advanced beaders who want to create their own beadart.

 My home on the Bellarine Peninsula in Victoria (Australia) is on the traditional lands of the Wathaurong peoples.
 I respectfully acknowledge that the Aboriginal people of Australia are our first nation peoples and the traditional owners and custodians that watch over the lands and waters in which I create and play.